We've added a school restructuring and redesign section to our TR3 database

 .
 The new section includes districts' policies on teacher hiring, school schedules, compensation, and professional development for restructured and redesigned schools.
-Sort and compare all of the policies we've collected for the Tr3 districts by building a
+Sort and compare all of the policies we've collected for the Tr3 districts by building a custom report

 School restructuring has become more and more important since 2009, when the Obama administration revamped and significantly increased funding for the School Improvement Grant (SIG)